COS 109 / EGR 109

 Professor/Instructor

 An introduction to computer science in the context of scientific, engineering, and commercial applications.
 The course will teach basic principles and practical issues, and will prepare students to use computers effectively for applications in computer science, physics, biology, chemistry, engineering, and other disciplines.
 Topics include: hardware and software systems; programming in Java; algorithms and data structures; fundamental principles of computation; and scientific computing, including simulation, optimization, and data analysis.
 No prior programming experience required.
-Video lectures, one or two classes, two preceptorials.
+Video lectures, one class, two preceptorials.

 COS 217